Selling Tickets to Events

 To get started, click the blue “Create Form” button in the top left corner of your Dashboard.

-Add a donation ask in the "Title, ask, and URL" tab (this is also where you can update your form's title).
+Add or edit your donation ask or title in the “Title, ask, and URL” tab.

 We recommend including any relevant details about the event in the ask to help people decide whether to buy tickets.
 See below for sample text to use as a guide:

 Please join us for an event to support Your Favorite Candidate or Organization